mkarner07/mkarner07.github.io/_posts/2024-01-25-User-Friendly-Guide-to-the-Ideal-Week.md

 *Thank you for reading!
 If you are interested in reading on: in the past weeks I’ve written some related articles:*

 - *In a [recent article]({% 2024-01-14-Embracing-Stress-In-My_Life %}), I delved into the topic “stress” and how it can be a productivity booster.*
-- *You [don’t have to become a morning lark]({% 2023-12-17-Why-the-early-bird-mentality-is-wrong %}) to operate at peak productivity.*
+- *You [do not have to become a morning lark]({% 2023-12-17-Why-the-early-bird-mentality-is-wrong %}) to operate at peak productivity.*

 *For this article, I’ve mostly used my personal experiences using the “ideal week”.
 Initially, I heard about it by Ali Abdaal in his [Trident Calendar System](https://youtu.be/6o2tm00Ar8A?si=90BVo9It1EO4QLd1).*